Factorization of polynomials: Obtaining linear factors

 All linear factors with rational coefficients can be found using the rational root test.
 If the polynomial to be factored is $a_nx^n + a_{n-1}x^{n-1} + \cdots + a_1x + a_0$, then all possible linear factors are of the form $b_1x-b_0$, where $b_1$ is an integer factor of $a_n$ and $b_0$ is an integer factor of $a_0$.
 All possible combinations of integer factors can be tested for validity, and each valid one can be factored out using polynomial long division.
 If the original polynomial is the product of factors at least two of which are of degree 2 or higher, this technique only provides a partial factorization; otherwise the factorization is complete.
 In particular, if there is exactly one non-linear factor, it will be the polynomial left after all linear factors have been factorized out.
 In the case of a cubic polynomial, if the cubic is factorizable at all, the rational root test gives a complete factorization, either into a linear factor and an irreducible quadratic factor, or into three linear factors.

 Kronecker's method

-Kronecker's method is aimed to factor univariate polynomials with integer coefficients into polynomials with integer coefficients.
+Kronecker's method is used to factor univariate polynomials with integer coefficients into polynomial factors with integer coefficients.